 The TRIM function can get rid of white spaces, but it cannot eliminate non-printing characters.
 Technically, Excel TRIM is designed to only delete value 32 in the 7-bit ASCII system, which is the space character.

 To remove spaces and non-printing characters in a string, use TRIM in combination with the CLEAN function.
-As its names suggests, CLEAN is purposed for cleaning data, and it can delete any and all of the first 32 non-printing characters in the in the 7-bit ASCII set (values 0 through 31) including line break (value 10).
+As its names suggests, CLEAN is purposed for cleaning data, and it can delete any and all of the first 32 non-printing characters in the 7-bit ASCII set (values 0 through 31) including line break (value 10).

 Assuming the data to be cleaned is in cell A2, the formula is as follows: